anuragit15/hiver-sre-assignment/README.md

 # hiver-sre-assignment
-Assignment for hiver SRE

-Part1: Terraform Iac
+## Part1: Terraform Iac

 To run the terraform configuration:

 Step1: Install terraform
-Step2: The Aws provider expects a configuration file saved in ~/.aws/credentials, the systax of the file is as below:
+Step2: The Aws provider expects a configuration file saved in ~/.aws/credentials, the syntax of the file is as below:

 [default]
 aws_access_key_id = A*************